brodie-m/brodie-m/README.md

 I'm passionate about tech, science, and investing - and I'm always looking to learn more!

 ## Tech stack
-- HTML, CSS, Bootstrap, JavaScript, Node, express, jest, supertest, postman
+- HTML, CSS, Bootstrap, JavaScript, React
 - JWT, bcrypt, Joi
 - MongoDB, Mongoose, Docker, SQL, PostgreSQL
+- Node, express, jest, supertest, postman
 - MATLAB, Matplotlib; Mathematica
-- Python, numpy, pandas
+- Python, Sklearn, numpy, pandas

 ## In progress...

 *All of the above* - when does it ever stop?
 But also...
-- Tailwind, React, JSX, React Native
+- Tailwind, React, React Native

 ## In the future...